 We use adipogenesis as a model system to study epigenetic regulation of cell differentiation.
 Through our research, we show the following:

 - Histone H3K4 methylation regulator PTIP directly controls the induction of principal adipogenic transcription factors PPARγ and C/EBPα and is essential for adipogenesis (Cell Metabolism, 2009).
-We are investigating the molecular mechanism by which PTIP controls the induction of PPARγ and C/EBPα in the early phase of adipogenesis.

 - Histone H3K27 methyltransferase Ezh2 uses its enzymatic activity to constitutively represses Wnt genes to facilitate adipogenesis.
 Acetylation and trimethylation on H3K27 appear to play opposing roles in regulating Wnt expression (PNAS, 2010).

 - Histone H3K9 methyltransferase G9a represses PPARγ expression in an enzymatic activity-dependent manner but facilitates Wnt10a expression independent of its enzymatic activity.
 Accordingly, G9a represses adipogenesis (EMBO J, 2013).

 These results provide an initial view of the epigenetic regulation of adipogenesis and suggest that site-specific histone methylations control expression of both positive and negative master regulators of adipogenesis.
 [Reviewed in BBA 2012 and Cell Biosci 2014; see Research Images Fig. 3.]

 Epigenetic regulation of nuclear receptor target gene expression